-- 2. In our multiple letters submitted to Honourable Authority, we have demonstrated that by breaking the broadcaster's bouquet, DPOs will be able to reduce the consumer price by 20%. - 3.
-We would also like to highlight that one of the primary objectives of the 2017 NTO regulations is "customer choice".
-The Authority would be well aware that the DPOs, having direct connect with customers, are best suited to take their feedback and choice about the services which are required by them. - 4.
-The Authority would also agree that the DPOs would form bouquets and packages of channels keeping in mind the choice of the customers and in the interest of the consumers and being well aware of the consumers' choice in the specific target markets concerned. - 5.
-The intent of the DPOs has always been to create a better mix of channels across all broadcasters and across various genres in their respective target market as they are well aware of the consumer habits, choice, and viewership pattern. - 6.
-Therefore, considering the above, we would like to reiterate that the issues of aligning the tariff regime with the licensing framework have been detailed in the preamble and in response to the above questions.
-Further, the consultation of all interrelated issues cannot be considered in parts, therefore, we would request Honorable Authority to issue a holistic consultation paper/ 2nd consultation paper in this regard, wherein all the issues need to be discussed in a holistic manner.
+2. In our multiple letters submitted to Honorable Authority, we have demonstrated that by breaking the broadcaster's bouquet, DPOs will be able to reduce the consumer price by 20%, as they are

-Thanking You
+3. We would also like to highlight that one of the primary objectives of the 2017 NTO regulations is "customer choice".
+The Authority would be well aware that the DPOs, having direct connect with customers, are best suited to take their feedback and choice about the services which are required by them.

-Yours Faithfully For, ALL INDIA DIGITAL CABLE FEDERATION
+4. The Authority would also agree that the DPOs would form bouquets and packages of channels keeping in mind the choice of the customers and in the interest of the consumers and being well aware of the consumers' choice in the specific target markets concerned.

-Name
+5. The intent of the DPOs has always been to create a better mix of channels across all broadcasters and across various genres in their respective target market as they are well aware of the consumer habits, choice and viewership pattern..

-Manoj P. Chhangani Secretary General- AIDCF
+6. Therefore, in light of above, we would like to reiterate that the issues of aligning the tariff regime with the licensing framework has been detailed in the preamble and in response to above questions.
+Further, the consultation of all interrelated issues cannot be in parts, therefore, we would request Honorable Authority to issue a holistic consulation paper/ 2nd consultation paper in this regard, wherein all the issues need to be discussed in a holistic manner.